Leasey.AI

 Documentation Requirements for Formal Payment Extensions

-All payment extensions beyond standard grace periods should include written agreements specifying new payment dates, any applicable fees, and consequences for non-compliance with modified terms.
+Payment extensions beyond standard grace periods require written agreements.
+These agreements must specify new payment dates, any applicable fees, and consequences for non-compliance with modified terms.
 Proper documentation protects both parties and ensures clear understanding of revised payment obligations and timeline expectations.

 Setting Limits on Extension Frequency to Prevent Abuse